What Happens After a Home Buyer's Offer is Accepted?

 For starters, do not buy a car, do not make any major purchases, try not to add additional debt to any credit cards and, above all, this does not go without saying: do not quit your job.
 It's important not to alter your personal financial situation during this time.
 Hang tight for a month or two to focus on closing your transaction.

 3 Things That Can go Wrong After a Purchase Offer is Accepted

 The good news is experienced agents deal with these issues every single day.
 You should be able to rely on your agent to help you get through the things that can go wrong after your purchase offer is accepted.
 Then, when it closes, you truly have reason to celebrate.

-At the time of writing, Elizabeth Weintraub, BRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.
+At the time of the initial writing of this story, Elizabeth Weintraub, BRE # 00697006, was a Broker-Associate at Lyon Real Estate in Sacramento, California.